In order to bring you the best organic produce, some ingredients may differ from those depicted.

 - Coarsely chop the artichokes.

 In a large frying pan over medium-high heat, warm 1 to 2 tablespoons oil until hot but not smoking.
-Stir in the shallots, garlic, oregano, and as much Aleppo chile as you like, season with salt and pepper, and cook until fragrant and the shallots start to soften, 1 to 2 minutes.
+Add the chard stems and shallots, season with salt and pepper, and cook, stirring occasionally, until starting to soften, 2 to 3 minutes.
+Stir in the garlic, oregano, and as much Aleppo chile as you like, season with salt and pepper, and cook until fragrant, about 1 minute.
 Stir in the tomato paste and cook until starting to caramelize, about 1 minute.

-Add the artichokes, tomatoes, and ½ cup [1 cup] water and bring to a boil, then reduce to a simmer.
-Working in batches if needed, stir in the chard, season lightly with salt and pepper, and cook, stirring occasionally, until the chard has wilted and the liquid has thickened slightly, 4 to 6 minutes.
+Add the artichokes, tomatoes, and 1 cup [2 cups] water and bring to a boil, then reduce to a simmer.
+Working in batches if needed, stir in the chard leaves, season lightly with salt and pepper, and cook, stirring occasionally, until the chard has wilted and the liquid has thickened slightly, 4 to 6 minutes.
 Remove from the heat and season to taste with salt and pepper.
 While the vegetables are cooking, prepare the fish.

 Prep and cook the fish